Welcome to the Golden Vale Tennis Challenge

 Important:

-If you previously participated in the GVTC in 2020, 2022, or 2024, an account has already been created for you on the TennisRungs system.
+If you previously participated in the GVTC in between 2020 and 2025, an account has already been created for you on the TennisRungs system.
 Check your email for a message titled "Welcome to the Golden Vale Tennis Challenge Ladders."
 This email contains your username, which you can use to reset your password on TennisRungs.com.

 If you do not have an account, click the TennisRungs icon above to create a new one.